Robert Kanigher

 Robert Kanigher (/ˈkænɪɡər/; June 18, 1915 – May 7, 2002) was an American comic book writer and editor whose career spanned five decades.
 He was involved with the Wonder Woman franchise for over twenty years, taking over the scripting from creator William Moulton Marston.
-In addition, Kanigher spent many years in charge of DC Comics's war titles and created the character Sgt.
+In addition, Kanigher spent many years in charge of National Periodical Publications's war titles and created the character Sgt.
 Rock.
 Kanigher scripted what is considered the first Silver Age comic book story, "Mystery of the Human Thunderbolt!", which introduced the Barry Allen version of the Flash in Showcase #4 (Oct.
 1956).

 Early life

 Kanigher was born in New York City, the third of Ephraim and Rebecca (née Herman) Kanigher's three children.
 Kanigher's parents were Romanian Jewish immigrants.

 Kanigher started working part-time when 12 years old to help support his family.
 "My father was destroyed in the Great Depression".
 He quickly started working full-time.
 "I supported them in their own flat (without their asking me), paying for everything from chewing gum to (their) coffins, 28 years later".